neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 ### Playground

 Setup the [NEO•ONE Playground](/docs/playground) repository to get a feel for NEO•ONE in a real-world setting.
-Try modifying the smart contracts, adding to the tests or play with the UI.
+Try modifying the smart contracts, adding to the tests or playing with the UI.
+Once you're comfortable, you can even try adding your own dapp!

 ---